Linaro/lava/doc/v2/simple-admin.rst

 Problems with simplistic testing
 ================================

+There are a number of common fallacies relating to automation.
+Check your test ideas against these before starting to make your plans:

-#. '*connect & test*' seems simple enough - it doesn't seem as if you
+#. **connect & test** seems simple enough - it doesn't seem as if you
    need to deploy a new kernel or rootfs every time, no need to power off or reboot between tests. *Just* connect and run stuff.
 After all, you already have a way to manually deploy stuff to the board.

-   The biggest problem with this method is :ref:`persistence` - LAVA keeps the LAVA components separated from each other but test frequently need to install support which will persist after the test, write files which can interfere with other tests or break the manual deployment in unexpected ways when things go wrong.
+   * The biggest problem with this method is :ref:`persistence` - LAVA keeps the LAVA components separated from each other but tests frequently need to install support which will persist after the test, write files which can interfere with other tests or break the manual deployment in unexpected ways when things go wrong.
+   * The second problem within this fallacy is simply the power drain of leaving the devices constantly powered on.
+In manual testing, you would apply power at the start of your day and power off at the end.
+     In automated testing, these devices would be on all day, every day, because test jobs could be submitted at any time.

-#. '*test everything at the same time*' - you've built an entire system
+#. **test everything at the same time** - you've built an entire system
    and now you put the entire thing onto the device and do all the tests at the same time.
 There are numerous problems with this approach: